jonesleonard/runpod_seedvr2/.github/instructions/runpod.instructions.md

 Comprehensive instructions for developing serverless functions and handlers for the RunPod platform, covering API key management, handler patterns, job processing, error handling, and optimization.

-use the #searchRunpodDocumentation for looking up documentation.
+use the "#tool:runpod-documentation/SearchRunpodDocumentation" for looking up documentation and guidelines when needed.

 ## Project Context